 6. I have friends to stay with me while I detox, so I don’t need to go to a detox center.

-It’s great that you’re trying to be responsible and detox under the supervision of others, but even your best friends and most trusted family members can’t provide the supervision you need for quitting alcohol cold turkey.
-To the untrained eye, telltale signs of withdrawal may seem like manageable side effects of quitting alcohol.
-However, some signs that initially appear mild may actually be the warning signs of more serious withdrawal symptoms yet to occur.
+It’s great that you’re trying to be responsible and detox under the supervision of others, but even your best friends and most trusted family members can’t provide the supervision you need.
+To the untrained eye, telltale signs of withdrawal may seem like manageable side effects of quitting alcohol cold turkey.
+If you find yourself questioning, “Is it dangerous to quit alcohol cold turkey?” be aware that it is dangerous.
+No amount of supervision can take the place of medically monitored detox.
+Some signs that initially appear mild may actually be the warning signs of more serious withdrawal symptoms yet to occur.
 For example, delirium tremens, which may start out with barely noticeable changes in mood or sleep patterns, can quickly become dangerous and result in seizures and heart attacks.
 You need medical professionals to supervise you during detox so you can safely begin your alcohol addiction recovery.
-Many individuals experiencing alcohol withdrawals do not get the proper care and assistance that they need, even while surrounded with well-intentioned family or friends.
+Many individuals experiencing cold turkey alcohol withdrawals do not get the proper care and assistance that they need, even while surrounded with well-intentioned family or friends.
 A properly trained team of medical professionals can set you on the path to fully heal and take your life back.